 <p>We were introduced to <glossary title="400">Domaine</glossary> Puech Redon by <a href="http://louisdressner.com/producers/Texier/">Eric Texier</a>, who as of 2017 is helping proprietor Cyril Cuche make unpretentious, <glossary term="Sulfites" title="993">unsulfured</glossary><span class="zalup"><span> </span></span>wines wines from his meticulously farmed land.</p>

-<p>Puech Redon is a large property: in total 380 <glossary title="523">hectares</glossary> are split between 200h of cereals, 52h of vines and over 100h of woods and <span class="zalup"><span><glossary title="483">garrigues</glossary><span>.</span></span></span> Cyril's grandfather acquired this land in the aftermath of World War 2 and Cyril himself has been at the helm for over 20 years.
+<p>Puech Redon is a large property: in total 380 <glossary title="523">hectares</glossary> are split between 200h of cereals, 52h of vines and over 100 of woods and <span class="zalup"><span><glossary title="483">garrigues</glossary><span>.</span></span></span> Cyril's grandfather acquired this land in the aftermath of World War 2.
 Under his father, the property was <glossary title="331">farmed conventionally</glossary> for 30 years.
 Cyril, seeing the potential of such a large, contained area, decided from the get-go that it had great potential for <glossary title="746">organic </glossary><glossary title="78">agriculture</glossary> and prioritizing <span class="zalup"><span><glossary title="1162">biodiversity</glossary><span>:</span></span></span><br />

 <br />